Consensys/doc.katacoda/doctools-doc-preview/finish.md

-You can continue browsing the doc site, this demo environment will be deleted automatically once you leave this page.
+You can continue browsing [the Doctools site](https://consensys.net/docs/doctools/en/latest/preview/new-system/), this playground environment will be deleted automatically when you leave this page.